 In addition to the Lectures and Workshops Dr. Colvin offers monthly at her offices in Newport Beach, CA, she travels locally, nationally and internationally to teach at universities, performing arts venues, museums and galleries, and summer arts festivals teaching on a variety of topics addressing artistic wellness practices.

 About Dr. Kathline Colvin

-As the Founder of Pacifica Psychological Services and Healthy Artists, Dr. Kathline Colvin maintains a private clinical psychology practice serving adults and adolescents.
+As the Founder and Director of Pacifica Psychological Services and Healthy Artists, Dr. Kathline Colvin maintains a private clinical psychology practice serving adults and adolescents.
 She offers individual psychotherapy, counseling services, and consultation.
 Healthy Artists offers a framework for integrating mind-body wellness and artistic practices, and Dr. Colvin offers specialized and individualized services for creative and performing artists, with the purpose of promoting and nurturing the highest quality of care for all artists.
-She is a clinical psychologist practicing in Newport Beach, CA and consulting nationally via Skype.
+Dr. Colvin practices in Newport Beach, CA and consults nationally via Skype.

-Dr. Colvin’s Presentations and Workshops have recently included: “The Calming Clinic: Successful Performances in Spite of the Nerves”, and “Mindfulness Practices in the Training of Performing Artists” for the Performing Arts Medicine Association (PAMA) Annual Regional Conferences at Chapman University in Orange, CA. “Mindfulness-Based Practices and Successful Performances” for the Creativity & Madness: Psychological Studies of Art & Artists Conferences in Santa Fe, New Mexico; and workshops for the Spotlight Academy at the Los Angeles Music Center.
+Recent workshops have included multiple presentations for the Performing Arts Medicine Association (PAMA), and for the Creativity & Madness Conferences: Psychological Studies of Art & Artists, in Santa Fe, New Mexico; workshops for the Dance Resource Center, and the Spotlight Academy at the Los Angeles Music Center.

 As a speaker, Dr. Colvin offers her unique insights into the world of creative and performing arts for a variety of educational settings, museums and galleries, and performing arts organizations.

 Prior to her work as a Clinical Psychologist, Dr. Colvin trained as a musician in New York City and Los Angeles, where she studied Voice with Marlena Malas and Gloria Steppe, and Piano with Carol Rosenberger and Johana Harris.
-During her professional career as a musician she performed as a singer and pianist in classical and popular music venues, in Musical Theater productions, and worked as a stage director and stage manager in regional opera houses.
+During her professional career as a musician, she performed as a singer and pianist in classical and popular music venues, in Musical Theater productions, and worked as a stage director and stage manager in regional opera houses.
 Dr. Colvin has authored articles, interviews and reviews of music, dance and theater arts productions for national and international publications, and was the Editor for “Psychoanalysis and Music”, sponsored by The City University of New York.
 Additionally, she writes a weekly blog for Healthy Artists.